vippsas/vipps-shopify/README.md

 ## Description

-Official Vipps Payment for Shopify.
-More than 4.3 million Norwegians use Vipps.
-Give them a fast and familiar shopping experience.
+Official Vipps/MobilePay Payment for Shopify.
+Branded locally as MobilePay in Denmark and Finland, and as Vipps in Norway.
+One platform gathering more than 11 million users and more than 400.000 merchants across the Nordics.
+Give your users an easy, fast and familiar shopping experience.

+Increase your conversion rate by letting your customers pay with a fast, secure and convenient payment method.
+Vipps MobilePay allows users to make quick and easy payments using their mobile phone, without the need for entering credit card details or other sensitive information.

+You can also do important back office tasks such as capture and refund directly from Shopify.
+Easy for your customer and easy for you.
 This is the official Vipps plugin that provides a direct integration with Shopify.
-Now you can let your customers choose Vipps directly in the checkout.
+Now you can let your customers choose Vipps/MobilePay directly in the checkout.

 You can also do important back office tasks such as capture and refund directly from Shopify.
 Easy for your customer and easy for you.

 ## Express Checkout

-Vipps does not have a solution for Express Checkout in Shopify.
+Vipps MobilePay does not have a solution for Express Checkout in Shopify.
 This is due to limitations on Shopify's side, and if Shopify makes changes that make Express Checkout possible, we will add this functionality.

-## Vipps Payment
+## Vipps/MobilePay Payment

-When you enable this plugin, your customers will be able to choose Vipps as a payment method directly in the checkout.
+When you enable this plugin, your customers will be able to choose Vipps or MobilePay as a payment method directly in the checkout.
 There is no need to go via a third party payment method.
-If your customer chooses Vipps, the customer fills in the contact information and is then asked to enter the phone number in the Vipps dialogue.
-Then the customer confirms the payment in the Vipps app.
+If your customer chooses Vipps or MobilePay, the customer fills in the contact information and is then asked to enter the phone number in the Vipps/MobilePay dialogue.
+Then the customer confirms the payment in the Vipps/MobilePay app.
 The order is now completed and are now stored in your Shopify store.

 ## How to get started